charlehsin/MicrosoftIdentityAndGraphSample/identity/net-framework/README.md

 # .NET Framework samples for Microsoft Identity Platform and Microsoft Authentication Library, using Authorization Code Flow

-This is a .NET Framework Web MVC + Web API application based on the Visual Studio default sample codes.
-This app is developed using Visual Studio 2022.
-This is targeting a special scenario where our frontend codes call our backend Web API to do the sign-in via Microsoft Identity Platform.
+This is a ASP.NET Framework app based on the Visual Studio sample codes for MVC + Web API.
+Although we are using the default sample as the base, we are simulating a special scenario where our front-end is a SPA and our back-end is a Web API.

+In our scenario, our frontend codes call our backend Web API to do the sign-in via Microsoft Identity Platform.
+Then the backend Web API will handle the access token obtained from the Microsoft Identity Platform and does not return it to the frontend.
 The main sign-in codes will be at the backend API controller.
 The action flow in order is:

 1. The user clicks the Azure Login link at the frontend web page.
 1. The frontend records the current URL in session storage so that it can get back to this URL after sign-in.